Meet The Cairn Terrier

 True History Of The Cairn

-The foundation dog from which the scottish terrier breeds of today evolved lived and worked for untold centuries in obscurity.
-These were not royal hunting hounds with long written pedigrees.
-They were certainly important to the Scottish farmer in his constant battle with vermin, but for obvious reasons written evidence goes back only about 500 years.
+The foundation dog from which the Scottish terrier breeds of today evolved lived and worked for untold centuries in obscurity.
+While the original cairn was popular with both peasants and "Lairds" - because hunting has always been a popular sport with all classes of society - for obvious reasons written evidence goes back only about 500 years.

 The cairn terrier was finally "discovered" by the dog show crowd and was accepted as a registered breed by the UK Kennel Club in 1912.
-Before this the breed was referred to as "short-haired Skye".
+Before this one name the breed was referred to was "short-haired Skye".
 This reference certainly indicates that the original cairn terrier was never a long-coated dog.

 It is generally accepted that dogs which survived the wreck of Spanish Armada ships around 1588 (in the area of the Isle of Skye) crossed with the local cairn type dogs of the area.
 These dogs were described as longer, larger and with a profuse, soft, silky coat.
-This long coated breed has been seperate from original cairn stock for over 400 years.
+This long coated breed has been seperate from original cairn stock for over 400 years - though the name "Skye" was loosely used for both Skyes and cairns.

-The dog which ended up with the name "Scottish terrier" evolved from the original cairn type working dog as strictly an exhibition breed.
+The dog which ended up with the name "Scottish terrier" was bred down from the original cairn type working dog as strictly an exhibition breed after 1860.
 Great length of head, depth of chest, shortness of leg were all points stressed and bred for, resulting in the dog we know today as the "Scottie".
 Scottish terriers are known for being black in color but they also come in other "cairn terrier" colors such as wheaton and brindle.

 Please CLICK HERE for a very interesting read on the early history of the cairn terrier.

-CLICK HERE for a gallery of historical cairn terrier pictures.
+CLICK HERE for a gallery of historical cairn terrier pictures and dog magazine articles.
+A DanBar Ranch exclusive!

-The foundation dog from which the scottish terrier breeds of today evolved lived and worked for untold centuries in obscurity.
-These were not royal hunting hounds with long written pedigrees.
-They were certainly important to the Scottish farmer in his constant battle with vermin, but for obvious reasons written evidence goes back only about 500 years.
+The foundation dog from which the Scottish terrier breeds of today evolved lived and worked for untold centuries in obscurity.
+While the original cairn was popular with both peasants and "Lairds" - because hunting has always been a popular sport with all classes of society - for obvious reasons written evidence goes back only about 500 years.

 The cairn terrier was finally "discovered" by the dog show crowd and was accepted as a registered breed by the UK Kennel Club in 1912.
-Before this the breed was referred to as "short-haired Skye".
+Before this one name the breed was referred to was "short-haired Skye".
 This reference certainly indicates that the original cairn terrier was never a long-coated dog.

 It is generally accepted that dogs which survived the wreck of Spanish Armada ships around 1588 (in the area of the Isle of Skye) crossed with the local cairn type dogs of the area.
 These dogs were described as longer, larger and with a profuse, soft, silky coat.
-This long coated breed has been seperate from original cairn stock for over 400 years.
+This long coated breed has been seperate from original cairn stock for over 400 years - though the name "Skye" was loosely used for both Skyes and cairns.

-The dog which ended up with the name "Scottish terrier" evolved from the original cairn type working dog as strictly an exhibition breed.
+The dog which ended up with the name "Scottish terrier" was bred down from the original cairn type working dog as strictly an exhibition breed after 1860.
 Great length of head, depth of chest, shortness of leg were all points stressed and bred for, resulting in the dog we know today as the "Scottie".
 Scottish terriers are known for being black in color but they also come in other "cairn terrier" colors such as wheaton and brindle.

 Please CLICK HERE for a very interesting read on the early history of the cairn terrier.

-CLICK HERE for a gallery of historical cairn terrier pictures.
+CLICK HERE for a gallery of historical cairn terrier pictures and dog magazine articles.
+A DanBar Ranch exclusive!

 A Wee Stubborn Scott!